 Looking to buy or sell a car online through eBay Motors?
-Make sure you’re aware of these 10 common car scams before you do.
+Make sure you’re aware of these 10 common eBay motor scams before you do.
 From fake cars to shipping and payment schemes, be on the lookout for anything that seems too good to be true because it probably is!

 While an online car sale may seem appealing, it’s important to be aware of the most common scams that exist on platforms like eBay Motors.
 From fake listings to fraudulent payment methods, these scams can cost buyers both time and money.
 Let’s take a look at 10 scams to watch out for on eBay Motors…

 1. eBay Gift Cards Scam